Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 In the high-dimensional case, DM, FM, and CM are again trained with a batch size $32$.
 For C2ST, we re-simulate $5000$ training and $500$ validation instances; for each condition, we generate one field.
 The classifier uses a batch size of $16$, AdamW with a learning rate of $10^{-3}$ and weight decay of $10^{-2}$, and is trained with binary cross-entropy and early stopping on validation accuracy; the best validation accuracy is reported as the C2ST score.

-Sampling for DM and FM is performed using a classical RK45 ODE solver with a fixed step size and 500 steps, whereas the consistency model uses the same solver but requires only 10 steps.
+Sampling for DM and FM is performed using the TSIT5 ODE solver with 500 steps, whereas the consistency model uses only 10 steps.
 On a single NVIDIA GeForce RTX 4090 GPU, this difference in step count translates into a substantial wall-clock gap in the high-dimensional field-generation setting: generating the C2ST training set takes on the order of one hour for DM and FM, but about one minute for CM.